Book Now

 Its much easier to transfer from Kigali to Southern Uganda then from Entebbe.
 Below is list down some of the major benefits of starting your gorilla tours from Rwanda.

+Save Money: Uganda gorilla tours from Kigali is way much cheaper than starting from Entebbe or Kampala.
 You can arrive and transfer to Bwindi Impenetrable National Park on the same day just like you can trek gorillas in Bwindi and transfer to Kigali for departure on the same day.

 If you choose to start from Kampala, you will have to spend money on accommodation for the first and last night of your safari.

 The Uganda gorilla trek cost is also friendly.
-Instead of blowing $1500 on Rwandan permits, you will spend $700 on each Ugandan permit.
+Instead of blowing $1500 on Rwandan permits, you will spend $800 on each Ugandan permit.

+Short Drive: It is about a four to five hours drive from Kigali in Rwanda to Bwindi Impenetrable National Park.
 If it wasn’t for the fact that Rwanda limits driving speed form 40-60 kilometers per hour, it would have been a three hours drive.

 The journey is approximately 176.8 kilometers, almost thrice shorter the distance from Entebbe to Bwindi.